 Requirements for full or partial PPP loan forgiveness include:

-- Over the 8-week (now 24-week) coverage period following the receipt of your funds, you must use your loan to pay for payroll costs, mortgage interest, and utilities
+- Over the 8-week (now up to 24-week) coverage period following the receipt of your funds, you must use your loan to pay for payroll costs, mortgage interest, and utilities

 - At least 75% (now 60%) of your loan must be used towards payroll costs to achieve full loan forgiveness

 - Technically, your loan forgiveness will be reduced if you decrease your full-time employee headcount.
 Your loan forgiveness will also be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019

 - IMPORTANT UPDATE FOR 2021: Loans under $50,000 are exempt from the requirement to maintain employee and compensation levels in order to receive forgiveness (see below for other exceptions)

 What if I couldn’t keep my employees, they quit, or refused to be rehired?
 Can I still qualify for loan forgiveness? (important 2021 update)

 There are certain exceptions to the “maintaining employees levels and compensation” rule.

 If you received a PPP loan of $50,000 or less

 If you received a PPP loan that was $50,000 or less, you are exempt from having to maintain your employee and compensation levels in order to receive loan forgiveness.
 Your loan must still be spent on approved costs and you will still need to document that you spent at least 60% of your funds on payroll expenses.